 After successfully piloting the program, we officially launched the Care Trade program with the mission to provide training and market access to smallholder women coffee producers so they can earn a better income, support their families through coffee, and lead their communities towards a sustainable future.

 We trained 47 smallholder women through the Care Trade Program.
 We also had our first official graduation!
-Through our efforts, we have impacted the lives of more than 230 family members and almost 500 farm workers in the last three years.
+Through our efforts, we have impacted the lives of 550 community members in the last three years.

 Our CEO, Sunghee, was awarded the prestigious Re:co Fellowship at the Specialty Coffee Association's Annual gathering in recognition of our leadership in sustainability in coffee.
 In addition, we hosted a collaborative cupping event with colleagues from around the world leading sustainable coffee projects.